UnofficialSamHub/MeadowLand/README.md

-here is a joke only for people who know it
-VUK DONT CRY!!!
+here is a joke only for people who know when we were on Discord VUK DONT CRY!!!